Changing trucking from the inside

 Visibility into Data and Fleet Management

-Using data to influence fleet management has also helped revolutionize commercial trucking, with an ever-increasing number of companies collecting data points and analyzing trends to make more informed business decisions.
-Fleet managers are able to easily transmit real-time information and share it across teams.
+Using data to influence fleet management like SambaSafety’s has also helped revolutionize commercial trucking, with an ever-increasing number of companies collecting data points and analyzing trends to make more informed business decisions.
+Fleet managers are able to marry MVR and CSA data intelligence to easily transmit real-time information and share it across teams.
 Through accessibility and affordability of revolutionary software, staying on top of those behind the wheel becomes a reality for any size business.

 Keeping Trucks on the Road